chrisguest75/typescript_examples/00_nx/README.md

 Explain how NX works in this repo.

+TODO:

+* Can I support different versions of node?
+* I need to get the base and  head commits working.
+* Find the affected projects and build them individually.
+* Fix the audits for each project.
+* Fix the docker file issues.
+* Is there a way to template the project.json?
+* Targetted builds.
+* What is new in version 16? https://github.com/nrwl/nx/discussions/12836

 ## NX

 An Nx workspace is a tool for developing and managing large-scale Angular applications and enterprise-level projects.
 Nx is an open-source toolkit developed by Nrwl, which provides a set of tools and guidelines for building, testing, and deploying complex Angular applications.